KIPIS – Freight and Goods Information System

 The main functions of KIPIS include

-a) provision of information required by customs and other state authorities via internet connection;
+a) supply of information required by the customs and other authorities via the Internet;

-b) data exchange amongst the system users to conduct procedures such as temporary storage of goods, import, export and transit, or any other customs formalities;
+b) electronic data exchange among the System users to carry out the following procedures: temporary cargo, import, export and transit or any other customs formalities;

-c) electronic data exchange with the stevedoring companies for the purpose of placing and executing orders for handling operations.
+c) electronic data exchange with the stevedoring companies to place and/or implement the orders for cargo handling operations.

 Benefit of KIPIS

-KIPIS provided the possibility the customs services and other inspection authorities both to receive preliminary information and documents for risk assessment and operative, real-time and statistical information on the freights and goods at the port.
-The features provided by the system will help control the port operations in a simpler and easier manner and render better quality public services.
+KIPIS provides functionalities for the customs services and other authorities to receive advance notifications and documents for risk assessment, real-time statistical information on the freights and goods in the port.
+The features provided by the PCS help to control the port operations in a simpler and easier manner and render better quality public services.